JankariTech/blog/src/assets/BrowserAutomationProtocol/browser-automation-protocol.md

 ### Chrome DevTools Protocol

-The Chrome DevTools Protocol (CDP) is a debugging protocol used by Chromium-based browsers such as Chrome, Edge, Opera, etc. Although it is not designed for testing purposes, it is a great tool for automating the browser and some automation tools such as puppeteer and playwright have proven that.
+The Chrome DevTools Protocol (CDP) is a debugging protocol used by Chromium-based browsers such as Chrome, Edge, Opera, etc. Although it is not designed for testing purposes, it is a great tool for automating the browser, and some automation tools such as puppeteer and playwright have proven that.

 There is no middleman like webdriver server (browser driver) between the client and the browser in this approach.
 Instead, the browser is directly controlled by the client using CDP.
-The communication with the browser is done through the socket connection and hence also enables bi-directional communication.
+The communication with the browser is done through the socket connection and hence also enables bidirectional communication.

 ![Chrome DevTools Protocol](/src/assets/BrowserAutomationProtocol/images/cdp_ill.jpg)